-A report on underage drinking is delivered annually to the Santa Clara County Department of Alcohol and Drug Services in compliance with Stanford's exemption from the Santa Clara County Ordinance on Social Host Responsibility.
+A report on underage drinking is delivered annually to the Santa Clara County Substance Use Prevention Services in compliance with Stanford's exemption from the Santa Clara County Ordinance on Social Host Responsibility.

 All alcohol and drug initiatives run out of the Office of Substance Use Programs Education & Resources have structured program evaluation mechanisms.
 This data is used to improve programs/policies and measure impact on campus.